gigacreation/Csv2Collections/Assets/Csv2Collections/README.md

 public string Csv { get; }

 /// <summary>
-/// If true, the first line of the CSV file is treated as a header.
+/// If true, the first line of the CSV text is treated as a header.
 /// </summary>
 public bool HasHeader { get; }